 What goes into making your Ultimate Jeans.
 The materials have travelled a total of 29,487 km (18,322 miles) from field to doormat.

-The cotton for the black Jeans is certified organic and sourced in Turkey, while the other 3 versions are made with cotton from the USA.
+The cotton for the black and off-white Jeans is sourced in Pakistan, while the other versions are made with cotton from the USA.

 NITTOBO NIIGATA Japan

 The spinning is done by a large supplier born from the merging of two smaller groups in 1923.
 They are forward-thinking and have patented a few spinning methods for stretch and synthetic materials.
 They have a very detailed CSR report showing how they keep reducing their greenhouse gases year after year.

 A historic indigo dyer who started as an indigo weaving and dyeing mill in 1893.
 They developed the rope dye technique in Japan.
 We visited their historic factory in 2018, but we weren't allowed to bring back any footage of their secret fabric-dyeing set up.